 - Trust your intuition and your baby’s signs on this one!
 It’s amazing how without thinking you find yourself increasing quantities, changing textures and gradually adding extra meals in.

-How do I know when to adjust the texture?
+How do I know when to adjust the texture of solids?

 - Again, use your baby as a guide.
 When they are eating a variety of pureed fruit/vegies/meat/legumes easily, start to move on to lumpier/mashed textures rather than puree.
 At first they may spit these out or even gag a bit, but this is normal.